appanp/supply-chain-fundas/supply_chain_terminology.md

 **Directed Put-away**: A put-away process in which the WMS determines where a given receipt of goods should be stored in the distribution center.
 Directed put-away is tightly connected to the concept of “zoning” in which storage locations are grouped together, examples being “fast-movers” or “HAZMAT” products.
 With directed put-away, companies use a WMS to configure a hierarchical set of rules to identify the best location to store a receipt of inventory.
 If there is no space available in the preferred zone (e.g., fast-movers), the WMS put-away process would look for the next best available zone (e.g., medium-movers).
 This is a warehouse operation.
 For more info, refer to [this link](https://www.softeon.com/glossary/directed-putaway/) and [this Logiwa page](https://www.logiwa.com/blog/directed-putaway-a-smart-approach).

 **Distributed Order Management**: The practice of overseeing the shipment of materials and finished goods from multiple distribution points or suppliers to customer locations in an effort to reduce lead times, lower the cost of transportation, and meet non-forecasted demand by providing multiple delivery options to the planner.
 Unlike traditional order management systems, which lack the flexibility to support multiple channels, a distributed order management system works to unify a business by blending multiple platforms.
 This system provides visibility into inventory across the supply chain while not impacting the customer experience and keeping the bottom line in check.
-For more info, refer to [this link](https://fabric.inc/blog/product/distributed-order-management) and [Kibo Commerce's Why you need DOM in a customer-centric retail world](https://kibocommerce.com/blog/distributed-order-management-customer-centric-retail/).
+For more info, refer to [this link](https://fabric.inc/blog/product/distributed-order-management), [Mecalux's DOM](https://mecaluxcom.cdnwm.com/pdf/catalogues/catalogue-distributed-order-management-dom-un.2.2.pdf) and [Kibo Commerce's Why you need DOM in a customer-centric retail world](https://kibocommerce.com/blog/distributed-order-management-customer-centric-retail/).

 **Dock Appointment Scheduling (DAS)**: Planning of vehicle arrivals at the warehouse, loading and unloading of the vehicles is important for managing the efficient running of the warehouse and for balancing the workload across the working day.
 SAP Dock Appointment Scheduling is used to plan vehicle arrival in your warehouses efficiently and allows the carriers to enroll their transportation units for the yard and to book time slots for un- and uploading.
 In side Yard Logistics, the process starts with the planning document i.e. yard request (YR).
 This is a WMS feature.
 For more info, refer to [this link](https://www.dashdoc.com/en-US/blog/trends-dock-appointment) and [this SAP EWM video](https://www.youtube.com/watch?v=845GtJ5Eszo).